libretime/libretime/docs/local-dev.md

 ```

 Multipass isn't currently able to do an automated install from the cloud-init script.
-After you enter the shell for the first time, you will still need to [run the Libretime installer](/docs/getting-started/install).
+After you enter the shell for the first time, you will still need to [run the LibreTime installer](/docs/getting-started/install).

 The IP address of your new VM can be found by running `multipass list`.
 Copy and paste it into your web browser to access the LibreTime interface and complete the setup wizard.